Hiba-Azhar0219/Hiba-Azhar0219/README.md

 - 👋 Hi, I’m @Hiba-Azhar0219
 - 👀 I’m interested in MERN stack development.
 I have proficient experience of front-end development.
 My github reflects day-to-day progerss upon this sector.
-- 🌱 Besides, I know Game Development using java.
+- 🌱 Besides, I've learned Game Development using java.
 - ✨ In order to give a good look and feel of the interface, I keep in view all the principles of UX/UI designs and develop accordingly.
 - 💖 I chase my goals with passion.
-- 📫 How to reach me www.linkedin.com/in/hiba-azhar-a86798317
+- 📫 How to reach me www.linkedin.com/in/hiba-azhar-a86798317 - hiba.officialwork@gmail.com

 <!---